-E1.27 Dwelling Character & Materials:
+E1.28 Dwelling Character & Materials:

-- a Given the eclectic nature of the chalet sites, the design of redeveloped chalets should seek to achieve a diversity in character and appearance to other existing chalets in terms of size, massing, form and detail colour treatment (subject to the acceptability of all other design principles and considerations). - b Replacement chalets should reference the existing materials where these would positively contribute to the character of the site or visually improve the proposed building. - c Elevations should be kept simple in appearance (typically one material finish), whilst allowing for a bold and/or varied colour scheme which should enhance the specific character of the development. - d The roofing material shall be appropriate to the existing character of the site as follows: - Holtsfield & Owens Field
+- a Given the eclectic nature of the chalet sites, the design of redeveloped chalets should seek to achieve a diversity in character and appearance to other existing chalets in terms of size, massing, form and detail colour treatment (subject to the acceptability of all other design principles and considerations).
+Many chalets have traditionally used reclaimed, repurposed or recycled materials in their repairs and/or renovations.
+This is supported as it may contribute to the eclectic design character, subject to acceptability of all other deisgn principles and traditions. - b Replacement chalets should reference the existing materials where these would positively contribute to the character of the site or visually improve the proposed building. - c Elevations should be kept simple in appearance (typically one material finish), whilst allowing for a bold and/or varied colour scheme which should enhance the specific character of the development. - d The roofing material shall be appropriate to the existing character of the site as follows: - Holtsfield & Owens Field